 On November 1, 1981, the present church was dedicated and the old church was converted into a gym.
 In 1987, four new rooms were added to the school to accommodate continued growth.
 In July 1996, the old church/gym building was razed to make room for school expansion.
 On August 9, 1997, another new addition to the school was dedicated including new administrative offices, 7 new classrooms, preschool area, and a new gymnasium.
-Currently, the school has approximately 342 students in grades K-8 and 50 students enrolled in the preschool program.
+Currently, the school serves 332 students in grades K-8, and 67 students are enrolled in the preschool and PreK program.
 In 1999, 2.75 acres were purchased for future growth and expansion.
 In 2008, we began a 3-year Renovation Fund Drive for some major improvements to the church and property.
 We have paid off the remaining debt of $133,000.00, expanded our upper parking lot including major improvements, and replaced the Church & Rectory roofs to date.

 On August 7, 2004, Bishop Gerald Gettelfinger celebrated a Mass of Thanksgiving to mark the 50th Anniversary of Resurrection Parish.

 The parish community continues to grow.
 One of its notable characteristics is the spirit of working together.
 We continue to try to live our mission statement.